w3c/distributed-tracing-wg/EXPLAINER.md

 ### What is W3C TraceContext?
 The W3C TraceContext specification defines a universally agreed upon format to propagate trace context data.
 It specifies standard HTTP headers and standard value formats.
 It also defines a mechanism to forward vendor-specific trace data.

 These headers can also be propagated by systems that are not monitored but still need to participate in the trace to allow end-to-end tracing.

-The target implementation for the current version of the specification is applications and services; browsers/user-agents are not in scope.
+The intended audience of this specification are observability solutions such as tracing platforms or application performance monitoring providers as well as any applications/services.
+Browsers/user-agents are not currently in scope.

 ![Trace Context Propagation](./assets/explainer_all_in_one.png "Trace Context Propagation")